rvpanoz/noize/README.md

 # noize
-Simple soundcloud client with stream and visualize support
+Simple soundcloud client with stream and visualize effects using d3.js